Try2Code/jobQueue/README.md

 # JobQueue / ParallelQueue - Let run your jobs in parallel

-This repository containt JobQueue and ParallelQueue.
+This repository contains JobQueue and ParallelQueue.
 Both libraries provide similar functionality: Push arbitrary blocks of code to a Queue and execute them on a user-defined number of Threads.